-The first distinction I need to make when you come, is whether the problem is chronic or acute.
-Taking chronic cases first, these will have persisted for months or years, and may be due to long-term postural problems, occupational factors, old untreated injuries such as whiplash, or degenerative conditions such as osteoarthritis.
-They may be accompanied by restrictions in your range of movement, making reversing a car difficult.
-There may be headaches, pain referred to the shoulders or arms, or sensations such as pins and needles in your fingers.
+The first distinction I need to make when you seek acupuncture for neck pain, is whether the problem is chronic or acute.
+Taking chronic cases first, these will have persisted for months or years, and may be due to long-term postural problems, occupational factors, old untreated injuries such as whiplash, degenerative conditions such as osteoarthritis, or emotional factors such as stress.
+There may be restrictions in your range of movement, making reversing a car difficult.
+There may also be headaches, pain referred to the shoulders or arms, or sensations such as pins and needles in your fingers.

 Treatment is usually weekly for a few sessions, with the aim of reaching a more comfortable and settled state, before we start to space the appointments out more.
 If a degenerative condition has been at work for some time, then although treatment is unable to reverse changes which have already taken place, it may however, slow the rate of further deterioration, and leave you feeling that the condition is less burdensome.